Psychotherapy and Counselling in Amersham, Buckinghamshire and online

-You may be interested in counselling or psychotherapy because you are stressed, anxious or find yourself in a pattern that keeps repeating itself.
+You may be interested in counselling or psychotherapy in Buckinghamshire or online because you are stressed, anxious or find yourself in a pattern that keeps repeating itself.
 Perhaps you are experiencing a feeling of being depressed, life seeming pointless or struggling with a life transition such as menopause, a break-up or bereavement.

 My approach to the work we do together is firstly based on building a relationship in which you can feel calmer and more at ease.
 Working collaboratively is important to create a balance between knowing you do have inner resources and qualities while at the same time processing your emotional responses to losses and painful experiences in your life.
 By doing this over time enables you to discover that the joy of transformation is possible which leads to an emerging growth of self-assurance and a sense of being able to live fully.